AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/cognitive-agents.md

 ```

 ### Groups
-It is likely that a pedestrian doesn't move on its own but there is a group consisting of multiple people
+It is likely that a pedestrian doesn't move on its own, but there is a group consisting of multiple people
 which are related each other and whose behaviors are strictly dependant on that structure.
 The only way you can currently assign a group to a pedestrian is by creating it as a variable and passing it
 as a parameter when the _Nodes_ created are of pedestrian type.
 If you don't specify any group in this phase,